-CCPAS (The Churches’ Child Protection Advisory Service) is the only independent Christian safeguarding charity which provides a 24 hour confidential helpline; Safeguarding policies; Professional training and advice; Disclosure checks; Breaking news updates and Support and resources.
-We exist to safeguard both children and vulnerable adults throughout the UK.
-We also work to help those throughout the UK who are, or have been, affected by child abuse and similar issues.
+CCPAS (The Churches' Child Protection Advisory Service) is the only independent Christian safeguarding charity which provides a 24 hour confidential helpline; Safeguarding policies; Professional training and advice; Disclosure checks; Breaking news updates and Support and resources.
+CCPAS exist to safeguard both children and vulnerable adults throughout the UK.
+They work to help those throughout the UK who are, or have been, affected by child abuse and similar issues.
 They also produce literature for parents.
-Subjects include the development of children’s personal safety skills and helping children who have been abused.
-For more information, see their range of free downloadable Help! leaflets: http://www.ccpas.co.uk/InformationHelp.html.
+Subjects include the development of children's personal safety skills and helping children who have been abused.
+For more information and to see their range of free downloadable leaflets visit: https://www.ccpas.co.uk/info/help.

 British Association for Counselling and Psychotherapy

 Provides a list of counsellors and psychotherapists and professional bodies offering therapy.